Learn from the best - subscribe to our clienteling newsletter now.

 Why Clienteling Is Important in Retail

-It’s important to note that clienteling isn’t customer service.
-While customer service is and always will be a crucial component of retail, it doesn’t deliver the same kind of personalized, data-driven customer experiences that clienteling can.
+It is important to note, however, that clienteling isn’t customer service.
+While customer service will always be a crucial component of retail, it's not designed to deliver the same kind of personalized, data-driven customer experiences that clienteling can.
 To best serve your customers, we recommend investing in both customer service and clienteling.

 How Does Clienteling Work?

 Clienteling can be broken down into two main functions:

 - Leveraging this information to craft intimate, personally-relevant brand experiences for said customers

 Here's a traditional example:

 Let’s say a customer walks into a store they've visited before.
 The customer is greeted by associates, but because this store does not practice clienteling, the sales team members don't recognize this customer or check their shopping history.
 The customer then browses your products and chooses a pair of shoes and a jacket to buy.
 They check out and leave.
 It was a pleasant enough experience, but not memorable in a way that would encourage that customer to tell their friends or return to the store.